backube/volsync/docs/usage/triggers.rst

 Triggers
 ========

-There are three types of triggers in scribe:
+There are three types of triggers in volsync:

 1. Always - no trigger, always run.
 2. Schedule - defined by a cronspec.